 There’s one more thing: pH changes in the skin—which are common in seniors—are known to lead to the activation of receptors that induce itch.
 So it's very possible that all of these changes could lead to chronic itch.
 The itch could be made worse by allergens, irritants, medications, and other factors common in seniors.

-10 Ways to Stop Senior Itch
+10 Tips to Soothe Senior Itch

 If there is no clear cause, however, your next step is to try to heal your skin.
 There is currently no specific recommendation for the treatment of senior itch, so it’s best to focus on trying to reduce the damage while moisturizing and strengthening the outer barrier.